-For more detailed information visit the Office of Medical Student Education.
+For details visit the Office of Medical Student Education.

 Overview of Rotations

-Each rotation begins with an orientation during which the Radiology Electives Course Director, Dr. Sarah Desoky.
+Each rotation begins with an orientation provided by the Radiology Electives Course Director, Dr. Sarah Desoky.
 Medical student participation includes the following (between the hours of 8:00 am - 5:00 pm, M-F):

-Giving a 10-minute Oral Presentation on a designated topic
+- Presenting a 10-minute oral presentation on a designated topic

 - Participate in two days of ON-CALL duties from 5pm-8pm